When you’re stuck at home, the right writing prompt can transport you.

-I’M REALLY LUCKY!
-MANY OF MY CLOSEST FRIENDS ARE WRITERS.
-This means that sometimes, when I’m stuck or boring myself silly, a pal will step in and show me another way.
+I’m really lucky!
+Many of my closest friends are writers.
+This means that sometimes, when I’m stuck (thanks COVID) and looking for writing prompts at home, a pal will step in and show me another way.
 That’s the case this week.
 Usually, I’m quite fond of creating writing prompts.
 In fact, I consider myself pretty darned good at cooking up dynamic, engaging exercises that take writers (me included) into new territory.

 This week, though?
 I’m freakin’ dry.
 And just when I want to offer you guys something fresh to while away the l-o-n-g, isolated hours—or, even better, give you a head’s start on a new writing project.
 Which brings us to my gratitude for writer friends in general—and Teri AnpoWi Saveliff in particular.

 When I was sighing to Teri about my dearth of creative spark, she offered up her services.
 “I’ve been challenging myself with a bunch of different writing prompts,” she told me.
 “I’d be happy to share a few with your readers!”
 Now, that is team spirit, people!
 Team SPIRIT!

 So, without further ado, I offer you …

 I suspect I’m not the only writer who, now involuntarily hunkered down in place with hours of unforeseen free time, has not been able to pick up the pen and finally finish that long-neglected novel.
 In fact, I have become far less productive than usual.
 One time-honored solution is to take on a smaller, less daunting project with an eye to shaking out your hands and getting the juices flowing again.

 Without the outside world to inspire me, I have tried to look at the objects in my home with new eyes.
 I shared my approach with Jamie, whose enthusiasm made me think these prompts might catch your fancy, as well.
 Try these writing prompts at home:

 1) The Previously Undetected Voice in the Room